The Memphis Album: Release and promotion

 The Memphis Album was released on 10 November 2007.
-Although no singles were released, a video of "In the Midnight Hour" showing scenes of Sebastian recording with The Mgs at Ardent Studio was released and shown on various TV music shows.
+Although no singles were released, a video of "In the Midnight Hour" showing scenes of Sebastian recording with The MG's at Ardent Studio was released and shown on various TV music shows.
 Sebastian appeared on a music special on the Seven Network called Sunrise Presents: Your Song - Featuring Guy Sebastian.
 Over a period of weeks viewers were asked to vote for their favourite Memphis songs.
 On the special which aired on 4 December 2007, Sebastian performed the top six songs as voted by the public.
 Four of the songs, "Soul Man", "Under the Boardwalk", "(Sittin' On) The Dock of the Bay", and "Hold On, I'm Comin'" were on The Memphis Album.
-In early 2008 The Mgs and Snell came to Australia to be Sebastian's backing band on his 18 date national concert tour.
+In early 2008 The MG's and Snell came to Australia to be Sebastian's backing band on his 18 date national concert tour.
 Prior to the start of the tour they performed with Sebastian on Channel 10's So You Think You Can Dance.
 One of the concerts was filmed and was released as a DVD/CD titled The Memphis Tour.
 The DVD also included "On A Dusty Road", a 20-minute documentary about the recording of The Memphis Album.